Lesser and Greater Antilles / Windward and Leeward Islands – What is What?

 While all our content and recommendations are free, a lot of work goes into making this blog and podcast happen.
 Like lots of travel businesses, we got hit hard during this pandemic and your donation helps us create more free content and keep this castaway community running.
 Thank you so much!

 Lesser Antilles, Windward islands, Greater Antilles, French West Indies– it can all be a little confusing to know what islands are in what region of the Caribbean.
-Don’t worry, you’re not along.
+Don’t worry, you’re not alone.
 Believe it or not, this article is actually one of the most visited pages on our Caribbean blog.

-I’m going to show you maps and give you bullet-point lists of islands so you can easily figure out the difference between the Great Antilles and Lesser Antilles, where the Leeward and Windward Islands are at, and I’ll show you some regions based on counties like the French West Indies and the Netherland Antilles.
+I’m going to show you maps and give you bullet-point lists of islands so you can easily figure out the difference between the Great Antilles and Lesser Antilles, where the Leeward and Windward Islands are at, and I’ll show you some regions based on countries like the French West Indies and the Netherland Antilles.